CypressXt/Sphere-Guard/README.md

 }
 ```

-**Save the file and you're done !
-Your SphereGuard installation is now finished.**
+**Save the file and you're done.
+Your SphereGuard installation is now finished !**

 If you have any question, remark or advice please let me know.
 Send me a [mail](mailto:cypress@cypressxt.net?Subject=SphereGuard%20github) or create a new [issue](https://github.com/CypressXt/Sphere-Guard/issues/new).